aws-deepracer/aws-deepracer-camera-pkg/README.md

         ros2 launch camera_pkg camera_pkg_launch.py

+### Activating the camera image publisher using CLI:

+Once the camera_pkg_launch.py has been kicked-off, open up a adjacent new terminal as root user:

+1. Navigate to the deepracer workspace:

+        cd ~/deepracer_ws

+1. Source the ROS2 Foxy setup bash script:

+        source /opt/ros/foxy/setup.bash

+1. Source the setup script for the installed packages:

+        source ~/deepracer_ws/install/setup.bash

+1. Activate the camera publisher to start publishing images using the below ros2 service call:

+        ros2 service call /camera_pkg/media_state deepracer_interfaces_pkg/srv/VideoStateSrv "{activate_video: 1}"

 ## Launch Files

 The  camera_pkg_launch.py is also included in this package that gives an example of how to launch the node independently from the core application.